jlorich/wrs-cli/README.md

-### Serve
+### HTTP Server

-The serve component enables an API server which exposes all functionality of the CLI and extensions over a restful interface.
+The http server component exposes an API which enables all functionality of the CLI and extensions over a restful interface.

 #### Commands